krishnan-chandra/personal-website/content/posts/regex-catastrophic-backtracking.md

 ## Fixing with a Non-Greedy Pattern

-What we really want here is just to match all the text inside `<summary>` tags in a non-greedy fashion - if there are multiple tags, their contents should match separately.
+What we really want here is just to match all the text inside `<summary>` tags in a **non-greedy** fashion - if there are multiple tags, their contents should match separately.

-To avoid catastrophic backtracking, the key is to make the repeating subpattern **non-greedy**, by adding the character `?` to the end as shown above in the documentation.
+To avoid catastrophic backtracking, the key is to make the repeating subpattern non-greedy, by adding the character `?` to the end as shown above in the documentation.
 Additionally, since we want to match newlines we retain the `re.DOTALL` flag.

 ```python
 pattern_str = r"<summary>(.*?)</summary>"